jaguapard/CalamityTweaks/README.md

 Rage now increses damage you deal if not triggered by up to 7% multiplicatively

-All health bonuses now stack multiplicatively and take your total HP into account.
+All health bonuses now stack multiplicatively and take your total HP into account (default behavior is that some items used vanilla's 500 limit, and other - your base HP (up to 600 with fruits)).
 Numbers are tweaked according to it.

 Damage modifiers on accessories now stack multiplicatively rather than additively Any crit chance above 100% will now additively increase crit damage by 1% per each excessive percent.
 Example: 150% crit chance = 100% chance for 250% damage